City-of-Helsinki/infraohjelmointi-api/README.md

   ```

 Projects are also synced to PW service when a PATCH request is made to the projecs endpoint.

+Scripts were used when dev and prod environments were setup for the first time.

 More documentation on [Confluence](https://helsinkisolutionoffice.atlassian.net/wiki/spaces/IO/pages/8131444804/Infraohjelmointi+API+-sovellus#Project-Wise--integraatio).